Skip to main content

 What Cenos delivers:

-• A key role in delivering the UK Government target of having 50 GW of offshore wind power capacity by 2030; and the target for 5 GW coming from floating offshore wind by 2030
+• A key role in supporting the UK Government targets for offshore wind power capacity, and specifically floating offshore wind

 • Contributes to Scotland’s 2045 net zero target

-• Catalyzing a Scottish and UK supply chain for floating offshore wind
+• Catalysing a Scottish and UK supply chain for floating offshore wind

 Up to